mukulmajmudar/modelle/README.md

 ## How Modelle UI Components Work
 Modelle provides a method of implementing the view and controller parts of the MVC paradigm.
 It does not reinvent the wheel or introduce new syntax, but rather facilitates precision and simplicity in ordinary JavaScript, HTML, and CSS.

-For each UI component, you create two files: `view.html` and `control.js`.
-The `control.js` contains a function called `createView()`, where you:
+For each UI component, you create one JavaScript module for the control logic and one HTML template file that describes the view.
+The JavaScript module exports at minimum a function called `createView()`, where you:

-1. Call the library function `modelle.createView(options)` to create the HTML element and bind event listeners declaratively.
+1. Call the library function `modelle.createView(props)` to create the HTML element and bind event listeners declaratively.
-2. Fetch the `view.html` template and optionally other data.
+2. Fetch the html template and optionally other data.
 3. Render the template into the HTML element that was created in step 1.

-Any state that needs to be shared is stored in the property `props` of the HTML element.
-The element itself is passed in to each function of the control module.
+Any state for the component is stored in the property `props` of the HTML element.
+Other functions with additional control logic can be created as needed.
+The element itself (i.e., the view) is passed in to each function of the control module.

-`createView(options)` supports the following options:
+`createView(props)` supports the following properties:

 * `tag` (optional, default = `'div'`): HTML tag of the element.
 * `el` (optional): HTML element (if undefined, a new element will be created with the specified tag)
 * `id` (optional): ID to be assigned to the HTML element.